rohilthopu/pdb-django/README.md

 Do note that this is still a massive WIP and code cleanups will happen over time.
 The current code base is a bit of a disaster right now.

+Frontend is a massive WIP and will be expanded on later.
+The main purpose of this django project is to build the database for an API that the mobile app can hook into.